prestodb/rfcs/RFC-0007-plan-constraints-grammar.md

 ### Other points of note
 - Relation names loosely resolve to WITH query aliases (CTE definitions), table names and aliases.
-A detailed description of the name resolution is out of scope of this RFC (this will be covered in the implementation PR description)
+A detailed description of the name resolution is out of scope of this RFC (this will be covered in the description of the implementation PR)